Sam Pollard (missionary): Death

-After Pollard's death in 1915, he was buried in the mountains near the Shimenkan mission station, contemporary Weining Yi, Hui, and Miao Autonomous County.
+After Pollard's death in 1915, he was buried in the mountains near the Shimenkan mission station, located in the area now known as Weining Yi, Hui, and Miao Autonomous County.
 The mission prospered for another 35 years until 1950, when the CCP ordered all English missionaries to cease proselytizing and leave the country.
 His grave and the county were closed to foreigners until 1995, when Xinhua announced that work had been taken to restore Pollard's tomb which they now declared to be a national monument.